sprngr/sprngr.com/src/posts/essay/armchair-dev-acnh-economy.md

 ## Combating Hyperinflation

-TODO

-Nintendo has imposed a change to the in game bank's interest rate, effectively capping it - preventing players from time travelling for maximum gain.
+Nintendo has made strides to combat the inflation that is occurring by by imposing a change to the in game bank's interest rate, effectively capping the maximum yield.
+This specific change is due in part to countering players who can exploit the bank's interest system by time travelling several years into the future, effectively able to gain infinite interest and maxing out their account.

+While this doesn't obviously impact other players, it can be seen as cheapening the experience when players see others having spent the same amount of time as them somehow having much more advanced island developments.

-My proposal to discourage time travel would be to impose interest on the loans given out by Tom Nook for house repayments.
-A typical player will pay it back relatively quickly, whereas the time traveler could likely blow past certain points in time causing their house loan to increase over time effectively nullifying any gains they would have made in interest from the bank.
-This likely would be turned down as it ruins the idea of playing at your own pace, and people who do not play every day would suddenly see increased costs on what they thought they were paying down.
+Time travel is already a controversial subject within the game's community, but my proposal to discourage time travel and combat the already inflating currency would be to impose interest on the loans given out by Tom Nook for house repayments.

+A typical player will pay it back relatively quickly, whereas the time traveler could likely blow past certain points in time causing their house loan to increase drastically over time effectively nullifying any gains they would have made in interest from the bank.
+This would likely never become a consideration as it can ruin the player experience, even though it would make the loans much more realistic.

+## What if?

+What if all island economies were tied together?
+That could lead to some interesting results where you could effectively have the value of a Bell fluctuate and change depending on how the market was behaving.
+More likely than not, you would end up with the market crashing as people figure out how to generate near infinite Bells - or you would have the problem of people never connecting online suddenly seeing their market tank as they are now being impacted by a system they had never taken part in.

+This could be tied to just turnips, and make the market much more dynamic based on player buy and sale rates more similar to the real world stock market.
+Once again this would likely yield turnips becoming devalued as people buy excess waiting for the ideal sale price.

+## Conclusion

+I have a lot of thoughts about how this game could be advanced to take advantage of the accidentally dynamic economy it has wrought, but at the same time I can see almost immediately how players can ruin it.

+Unless there were more MMO like systems in place such as the auction house or more uses for the primary and secondary currencies, we will likely see the Bell ultimately devalued in the secondary player market.

+There is also alot of potential for the NMT market value to crash as well.
+Early in game, players are able to generate miles very quickly, but as time goes on those high value tasks will dwindle away until it is nothing left but the daily type tasks of chopping wood, catching critters, and hitting rocks.
+This would likely end up with the prices of villagers dropping significantly as no one will be able to afford it in addition to the fresh print runs of amiibo cards making those villager trade markets a moot point.

 ## Sources

 <a id="nintendo-fiscal-results">[1]</a> [Nintendo - Year End Financial Results March 2020](https://www.nintendo.co.jp/ir/pdf/2020/200507_4e.pdf)

 <a id="wikipedia-virtual-econ">[2]</a> [Virtual Economy - Wikipedia](https://en.wikipedia.org/wiki/Virtual_economy)

+<a id="nintendo-thwarts-scalpers">[3]</a> [Nintendo Thwarts Scalpers with Animal Crossing Amiibo Card Restock - Nintendo Life](http://www.nintendolife.com/news/2020/05/nintendo_thwarts_scalpers_with_animal_crossing_amiibo_card_restock)